rlads2017G1/old-blog/about.md

 ## Interests and Motivation

 I'm a psychology major strongly interested in human evolution, particularly the (possible) interactions of culture and genetic evolution, which I believe had led to some of the most distinctive features of human psychologies.
-This interest has driven me to study a range of interesting subjects in addition to psychology, such as prehistory, genetics, and evolution.
+This interest has driven me to study a range of interesting subjects in addition to psychology, such as **Prehistory & Archaeology**, **Cultural Anthropology**, **Linguistics**, **Genetics**, **Ecology**, and **Evolution**.
 This interest has also given me an insight about the importance of transmitting idea, knowledge, and experience to others in human societies.

 ## Posts